fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 2. ### How many types of routes are there?

-There are four types of routes in routes.php file,
+There are four types of routes,

     A. web.php